NeelRuhil07/APCSA_Sem1_PRIMM_Classes/README.md

     > square calls on values from shapedrive

 4. There is no method definition for `Square()`.
 Do you think the code will compile?
-    > No
+    > Yes

 5. Why do the methods/functions `getSide()` and `setSide()` exist?
-    > to get side from shaoe drive and set it to the variable
+    > to get side from shape drive and set it to the variable

 ## Run
 Run the program.